Common Types of Grants

 • Must be enrolled at least half-time in college

-Current or former foster youth who were a dependent or ward of the court, living in foster care, between the ages of 16 and 18***
+Current or former foster youth who were a dependent or ward of the court, living in foster care, at least one day between the ages 16 and 18***

 • Must be enrolled at least half-time in college